 Step 3: Employers NI and Pensions

-Automatic enrolment in the UK means that employers must ensure that they are contributing to staff pension schemes.
-The latest contribution rates can be found on the pension regulator website, but on average employers are facing 3% of the salary costs as additional pension contributions.
+Automatic enrolment in the UK means employers must ensure they contribute to staff pension schemes.
+The latest contribution rates can be found on the pension regulator website, but on average, employers face 3% of the salary costs as additional pension contributions.
 That’s around £4796 per annum in pension contributions.

 Total Employers NI and Pension Contributions: £21,987 per annum